arrow255/Naytonpeilaus-projekti/Backend/README.md

 # Documentation
 Currently, only supports websocket endpoint on ws://localhost:8000/ws

-The 'my-name' in documentation is referring to the user who wants to share screen.
+The 'client-name' in documentation is referring to the user who wants to share screen.
 Host name does not matter and user does not need to know it.
 Host name should be made known to the user only if we want to display it in the UI.

 ## Currently implemented messages